 Webinar: Improving Linkage and Retention in HIV Care: Lessons from Implementing a CHW Program in HIV Care

-This webinar, the third in a series, reviewed the roles and skills that community health workers (CHWs) need to be effective in their work.
+This webinar, the fourth in a series, reviewed the roles and skills that community health workers (CHWs) need to be effective in their work.
 The webinar also featured lessons learned from representatives from two RWHAP sites: the McGregor Clinic, an AIDS service organization in Fort Myers, FL, and CrescentCare, a dually funded HRSA Health Center in New Orleans, LA.